dorvika/memories-app/README.md

 # Memories App (MERN stack)

-Full-stack app where users can create, read, update and delete memory cards.
+The full-stack app where users can create, read, update and delete cards with their memories or just famous places.

 ## Main features

 - Sign In, Sign Up, Google authentication
-- MongoDB
-- Material UI
-- CRUD cards
+- Full-fledged process of interaction with cards (CRUD)
+- Search posts by title ot tags
+- Like/Unlike post
 - Recommended posts feature
+- Single post page
+- Pagination
 - Responsive web-design

 Used technologies: